 Ideation & Wireframing -

 I sketched screens and digitized them, reworking them throughout the entire process.

 I created my narrative for this case study.

 I decided to start my research by getting a general sense of what people's experiences were like using Nextdoor: what they use it for, how they interact with others, what things they found frustrating.

 I created a post and asking my neighbours about their general thoughts on Nextdoor.
 A couple of them replied publicly, and some private messaged me.
 I also sent out a survey to my friends who used Nextdoor and interviewed a few of them to learn more about their thoughts.

-What problems do I focus on?
+What problem do I focus on?

 After gathering my notes, I sat down and began to look at larger themes.
 While many people had smaller complaints surrounding the technical issues of Nextdoor, I saw that most people experienced negativity/undesireable content and interactions.
-I also created two personas to uncover different ways people were experiencing these frustrations.
+I also created two personas to uncover different ways that different people were experiencing these frustrations.